Cast: Robin Williams, Robert De Niro, Julie Kavner, Penelope Ann Miller, John Heard

 Movie-wise, the film's pacing is very, very slow and at 2 hours it is a quite a slog, especially when it doesn't have as many exciting moments to sustain audience interest.
 As a result, I did nod off and fall asleep on occasions; it is one of those movies where you have to pay close attention to every single detail and thing that is being mentioned because otherwise, you will lose track of what is going on.
 However, one of the things I liked about this film is the discussion about the meaning of life, which didn't descend into an overly religious sentiment.
 What is the meaning of life?
 Joy?
 Wonderment?
 Freedom?
 Gift?
 I'd say it is all of the above and more.
 Because the film is set in a hospital, we often ponder about our existence and what our contribution is to society, to the world as human beings.
-But alas, I am not going to delve too deep with this one....
+But alas, I am not going to delve too deep into this one....

 Awakenings is certainly one of those Robin Williams movies/projects that are rarely talked about - and still, it is as highly acclaimed as The Fisher King, Good Morning Vietnam, Dead Poets Society, Good Will Hunting and The World According to Garp in every particular aspect.
 It makes you look at life from a different outlook, in a more optimistic frame of mind.
 Humanity has never looked as bright & hopeful as it is in Awakenings.

 Everyone in this film delivers a great performance throughout.
 Additionally, it is one of those films where most of the characters are likeable and of whom have good intentions.
 The movie also has its sad & profound moments too: the moment where Malcolm finally realises that the drug has had the opposite effect on Leonard and witnesses him behaving uncontrollably and being helpless in doing anything to kerb it, was despairing and I really empathised for him.
 And although the ending was in a way sad, the movie was so hopeful, positive and encouraging in a way that makes it bring tears to your eyes almost.